Lynn Compton: Military service

-During his time with the District Attorney's office, he successfully prosecuted Sirhan Sirhan for the murder of Robert F. Kennedy.
-In 1970, Governor Ronald Reagan appointed him an associate justice of the California Court of Appeal.
-He retired from the bench in 1990 and resided in the state of Washington until his death.
+In 1968–69, Compton led the successful prosecution of Sirhan Sirhan for the murder of Robert F. Kennedy.
+In 1970, then-Governor Ronald Reagan appointed him an associate justice of the California Courts of Appeal.
+He retired from the bench in 1990.

+Later life and death

+In the 2000s, Compton's World War II exploits were portrayed in the HBO miniseries Band of Brothers.

-Compton's memoirs, entitled Call of Duty: My Life before, during and after the Band of Brothers and written with Marcus Brotherton, were published by Berkeley Publishing on May 6, 2008.
-A celebration of Compton's 90th birthday was held in January 2012 with nearly 200 in attendance including Band of Brothers actors Michael Cudlitz, James Madio, Neal McDonough, and Richard Speight, Jr. McDonough developed a friendship with Compton while making the miniseries and kept in touch afterwards.
+Compton's memoirs, entitled Call of Duty and written with Marcus Brotherton, were published by Berkeley Publishing in May 2008.
+A celebration of Compton's 90th birthday was held in January 2012 with nearly 200 in attendance including Band of Brothers actors Michael Cudlitz, James Madio, Neal McDonough, and Richard Speight, Jr. McDonough, the actor playing Compton, developed a friendship with the real Compton while making the miniseries and kept in touch afterwards.
 McDonough's son Morgan is nicknamed "Little Buck" in honor of Compton.

-Failing health and death

-In January 2012 Compton suffered a heart attack.
+In January 2012, Compton suffered a heart attack.
 On February 25, 2012, he died at a daughter's home in Burlington, Washington.
-His wife Donna having died previously in 1994, Compton was survived by two daughters and four grandchildren.
+His wife Donna died previously in 1994.